SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Re ba▫ure ṯuhi gẖarī na rākẖai ko▫ī. Ŧūʼn rām nām jap so▫ī. ||1|| rahā▫o.

-(Too-n) you should think of the soul and (jap-i) remember to live by (naam-u) virtues and commands of (raam soi) the one all-pervasive Master.
+(Too’n) you should think of the soul and (jap-i) remember to conform to (naam-u) commands of (soee = that one) the one (raam) all-pervasive Master.
 1.

 (Rahaau) dwell on this and contemplate.